-Sarah Palin Calls on Donald Trump To Quit The United Nations
+Sarah Palin Calls On Donald Trump To Quit The United Nations

-It looks like 2017 is off to an interesting start because former Alaska Governor Sarah Palin has called on President-Elect Donald Trump to quit the United Nations.
+It looks like 2017 is off to an interesting start because former Alaska Governor Sarah Palin has called on President-elect Donald Trump to quit the United Nations.
 This latest call for action comes after the UN Security Council approved a non-binding resolution that condemns Israeli settlements in territories that have been occupied by Palestinians since 1967.

 The United Nations Security Council Resolution 2334 states that Israeli settlements are a flagrant violation of international law and have no validity legally.
 Furthermore, it issues the demand that Israel cease to settle there and that it should fulfill its obligations as an occupying power as stated under the Fourth Geneva Convention.
 The resolution passed with 14 of the 15 members of the Security Council’s approval.
 The United States abstained, but did not exercise its veto power, signaling a shift in American policy towards Israel in the waning days of President Obama’s administration.